kelvin0mql/APRS_Stale_Check/readme.md

 It will send an email with Importance=High if the monitored station hasn't been heard by aprs.fi in an hour.
 But if it has been heard within the hour, the email Importance=Low.

-The 6th command line argument is either INFO or ALERT.
-If you choose ALERT, then it will not email you if the station has been heard within the hour.
-But choose INFO and it will email you either way.
-So use INFO to make sure you've got all your stuff set up right, then change your crontab entry to use ALERT instead.
+The 6th command line argument is DEBUG, INFO or WARN.
+If you choose WARN, then it will not email you if the station has been heard within the hour.
+But choose (DEBUG or) INFO and it will email you either way.
+So use INFO to make sure you've got all your stuff set up right, then change your crontab entry to use WARN instead.